-Key Information - for explanate ory notes, se
+Rey Information - for explanato ry Hotos, so

 Policy consultation period 1 November 2022 to 6 January 2023

-Policy determined on 10 February 2023
+10 February 2023

 Policy published on school website 15 March 2023

-Policy contact name and position n Scott Hampton, Headteacher
+Policy contact name and position Katie Galling, Headteacher

-Amendments after determination ١ -
+Amendments after determination 1 -

-Department for Education school l number 878-3779
+Department for Education schoo l number 878-3779

 Age range 4 to 11.
 There is also Early Years provision from 3.

 Type of school Community primary school

 Admissions authority Devon County Council

 Normal round intake Reception

-Published Admission Number 20 )24-25 30
+Published Admission Number 20 24-25 30

-Priority for children to another se Coombeshead Academy and Newton Abbot College
+Priority for children to another se Coombeshead Academy and Newton Abbot College 1

 Priority for children from another setting No

 Designated religious character No

 Priority according to faith No

 Admissions catchment area Yes - see below

-Entitlement to free transport from n Yes, if this is the closest school available to home
+Entitlement to free transport from Yes, if this is the closest school available to home

-Devon County Council Yes, if home is in the school's catchment area
+Devon County Council 2 Yes, if home is in the school's catchment area

 School uniform Yes

-Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office
+Application Form devon.cc/admissionsonline or with a paper form available by calling

+0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form ~ Yes - only to be used for exceptional need priority.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
 See below

-Supplementary Information Form Key Dates Normal round to Reception res - only to be used for exceptional need phonity.
-See below
+Key Dates Normal round to Re

-When to apply nber 2023 to 15 January 2024
+When to apply 15 November 2023 to 15 January 2024

-Decision 16 April 2
+Decision 16 April 2024

-When to appeal lay 2024 or from 20 school days after the refusal, whichever is later
+When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later 3

-Deadline to submit appeal 31 May 20
+Deadline to submit appeal 31 May 2024

-Deadline to hear appeal 26 July 20
+Deadline to hear appeal

-Key Dates In-Year admission JZ4
+Key Dates In-Year admission

-When to apply from 1 lu ne 2024 for Year Groups 1 to 6
+ne 2024 for Year Groups 1 to 6

-νιτοι το αρριγ ptember 2024 for Reception
+from 1 September 2024 for Reception

-Decision school days of an application
+Decision within 15 school days of an application

-When to submit appeal chool days after refusal
+When to submit appeal from 20 school days after refusal

-school days of the form being submitted
+Deadline to hear appeal within 30 school days of the form being submitted